National Baseball Hall of Fame and Museum: Inductees

 Among baseball fans, "Hall of Fame" means not only the museum and facility in Cooperstown, New York, but the pantheon of players, managers, umpires, executives, and pioneers who have been inducted into the Hall.
 The first five men elected were Ty Cobb, Babe Ruth, Honus Wagner, Christy Mathewson and Walter Johnson, chosen in 1936; roughly 20 more were selected before the entire group was inducted at the Hall's 1939 opening.
-As of January 2025, 351 people had been elected to the Hall of Fame, including 278 former professional players, 23 managers, 10 umpires, and 40 pioneers, executives, and organizers.
+As of January 2026, 354 people had been elected to the Hall of Fame, including 281 former professional players, 23 managers, 10 umpires, and 40 pioneers, executives, and organizers.
 119 members of the Hall of Fame have been inducted posthumously, including four who died after their selection was announced.
 Of the 39 members primarily recognized for their contributions to Negro league baseball, 31 were inducted posthumously, including all 26 selected since the 1990s.
 The Hall of Fame includes one woman, baseball executive Effa Manley.

-The newest members of the Hall of Fame as of January 21, 2025, are Dick Allen, Dave Parker, CC Sabathia, Ichiro Suzuki, and Billy Wagner.
+The newest members of the Hall of Fame as of January 20, 2026, are Carlos Beltrán, Andruw Jones, and Jeff Kent.

 In 2019, former Yankees closer Mariano Rivera became the first player to be elected unanimously on the writers' ballot.
 Derek Jeter, Marvin Miller, Ted Simmons, and Larry Walker were to be inducted in 2020, but their induction ceremony was delayed by the COVID-19 pandemic until September 8, 2021.
 The ceremony was open to the public, as COVID restrictions had been lifted.